Using Microgreens Turns An Everyday Mom Into A Chef!

 I went outside to pick some collard greens off one of my Tower Gardens.
 To my shock and horror all the plants where drooping and wilted.
 I thought it was out of water.
 Took the cover off and looked inside.
 I had water, a bit low but still plenty.
 What is going on?

 I unplugged the pump and pulled it out.
 I found the intakes where all plugged up with broken off pieces of roots and a thick green slime.
 It looked like Slimmer from the Ghost Busters had visited my Tower Garden.
 Yuck!

 Unhooked the pump from the tower.
 Took it out of the reservoir and gave it a good cleaning.
 Pulled the end off and took the filter out and cleaned it with my garden hose.
 A soft spray and the filter was clean again.

-I removed the filter, than took an old toothbrush to the outside of the filter and cleaned all the roots out of the port holes to the filter.
+I then took an old toothbrush to the outside of the filter and cleaned all the roots out of the portholes to the filter.
 A rinse of the filter and pump with the garden hose and all was clean again.
 Than put the filter back in and put the filter cover back in place.
 Continue reading

 Our Tower Gardens produce kale for Linda and I year round.
 During the growing season they are outdoors.
 During the winter we have two of them inside with grow lights.
 We eat a lot of kale.
 We have it each morning in our breakfast smoothies that we make using Juice Plus Vanilla Complete vegan protein shake mix.
 Susie Heitmann sent me a kale salad recipe that she follows to make a delicious kale salad that is below: Continue reading